chipsalliance/fpga-interchange-schema/docs/device_resources.md

 The schema contains the required information to answer questions such as:
  - Where are tiles are located?
  - How are sites connected to the routing graph?
- - How are BELs connected to the boundry of the site?
+ - How are BELs connected to the boundary of the site?
  - How can cells be placed at BELs?

 ## Terminology

 - Device - A set of tiles and package pins.
 - Tiles - An instance of a tile type which contains wires and sites
 - Package pin - A boundry between the "interior" of the device and what is "outside" the package.
-Generally corrisponds to a pin on a package, e.g. pin 1 on SOP-8 or A1 on CSG324.
+Generally corresponds to a pin on a package, e.g. pin 1 on SOP-8 or A1 on CSG324.
 - Wire - Also known as a "tile wire" .
 A wire is a piece of conductive material totally contained within a tile.
 Wires can be part of nodes.
 Wires can connect to PIPs or site pins.
 - Node - A node is a set of 1 or more wires that are connected.
 Nodes can span multiple tiles.
 Nodes connect to PIPs or site pins via the wires that are part of the node.
-- PIP - PIP is an abreviation for programable interconnect point.
+- PIP - PIP is an abbreviation for programable interconnect point.
 A PIP provides a connection between two wires.
 PIPs can be unidirectional or bidirectional.
 Unidirectional PIPs always connect wire0 to wire1.
 Bidirectional PIPs can connect wire0 to wire1 or wire1 to wire0.
 - Site - A collection of site pins, site wires and BELs.
 - Site pin - The connect between a site and a wire.
 Site pins may connect to 0 or more site port BELs.
 - Site wire - A piece of conductive material that connects to at most 1 output BEL pin and 0 or more input or inout BEL pins.
-- BEL - BEL is an abreviation of basic logic element.
+- BEL - BEL is an abbreviation of basic logic element.
 A BEL can be one of 3 types, site port, logic, routing.
 A BEL contains 1 or more BEL pins.
 - BEL pin - A connection between a BEL and a site wire.
 - Logic BEL - A placable logic element.
 May be subject to 0 or more placement constraints.
 - Site port BEL - A site port BEL represents a connection to a site pin contained within the parent tile of the site.
 See [Site port BEL](#site_port_bel).
 - Routing BEL - A routing BEL connects at most 1 input BEL pin to the output BEL pin.
 See [Routing BEL](#routing_bel).
 - Site PIP - A pair of input and output BEL pins belonging to a BEL that represents a logically connection.
 - Cell - A logical element of a design that some number of cell ports and some number of cell instances, and some number of nets.
-- Cell port - The boundry between the interior of a cell and the containing cell (if any).
+- Cell port - The boundary between the interior of a cell and the containing cell (if any).
 - Cell instance - A instance of a cell.
 The cell ports of may be connected to nets within the parent cell.
 - Net - A set of logically connected cell ports.